ouspg/ouspg-open/README.md

 *OUSPG Open Minimum Viable Gala will closed our summer.
 Click the image to watch the slides, summarizing the results.*

-* In this session, we celebrated and reflected what was done, and gave awards in different categories, we came up with categories after the judge's decision.
+* In this session, we celebrated and reflected what got done.
+We gave awards in different categories.
   We would like to thank the external our judges:
-  * Tomi Tuominen (T2 & F-Secure) - we named your award as *scene impact award*,
+  * Tomi Tuominen ([T2](http://www.t2.fi/) & F-Secure) - we named your award as
+    *scene impact award*,
-  * David Chartier (Synopsys)- we named your award as *marketing award*
+  * David Chartier (Synopsys)- we named your award as *marketing award*,
   * Kostya Serebryany & Abhishek Arya (Google ) - we named your
-    award as *Google award*, as
-    * OUSPG Open was funded with Google Grant
+    award as *Google award* (OUSPG Open was funded with Google Grant)
 * Food & Sauna @ CWi home in the evening
 * Jani Tuovila (@replicant2020) from Bittium
-* Anna-Maija Juuso from Oulu University visited to hear how the summer went.
+* Anna-Maija Juuso from Oulu University visited us afterwards to hear how the summer went.

 ### Tue 2016-08-23 @ All Over Oulu